Tien Chiu

 I also helped set up the boards for the Special Sample Service at CNCH.
 This is a CNCH tradition where members donate samples to be sold at CNCH – a fundraiser for CNCH and a chance for conference goers to get a wide array of samples for relatively low prices.
 The samples are lovely and I urge you to visit the Special Sample Service booth at CNCH.
 (And to send in samples for the next CNCH!)

 Today the plan is to finish warping the scarves, and modify the drafts I chose to make them weavable on a 24-shaft straight twill threading.
-Mike and I are also going to break up the concrete patio slab that is currently crowding the lemon tree, and I’ll put in some more pavers to replace it, in the parts that need replacing.
+B. and I are also going to break up the concrete patio slab that is currently crowding the lemon tree, and I’ll put in some more pavers to replace it, in the parts that need replacing.

 Speaking of the lemon tree, the advice I got from the local nursery is not to prune it until winter, so all in all, I think I’ll leave out the pruning for now, except to get rid of deadwood.
 I think eventually I will get rid of the worst crossing branches, but I don’t plan to prune it anywhere near as drastically as a “normal” fruit tree – from everything I’ve read, citrus doesn’t need a whole lot of pruning.